freeall/me/frontend.md

-# Frontend tools
+# Frontend

-This is a list of tools that I would normally forget that was good to use and thus wouldn't search for.
+This is a list of resources that I would normally forget that was good to use and thus wouldn't search for.

 ## [Golden Ratio Typography Calculator](http://www.pearsonified.com/typography/)